ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 as well: an endpoint may only open a limited number of streams until the peer explicitly allows creating more streams.

-## Bandwidth Prediction

-Using congestion control state and transport metrics, the client can predict the rate at which it can send data.
-That is essential for many WebTransport use cases; for instance, real time media applications adapt the video bitrate to be a fraction of the throughput they expect to be available.
-While not all transport protocols can provide low-level transport details, all protocols SHOULD provide the client with an estimate of the available bandwidth.

-# Buffering and Prioritization

-TODO: expand this outline into a full summary.

-* Datagrams are intended for low-latency communications, so the buffers for them should be small, and prioritized over stream data.
-* In general, the transport should not apply aggregation algorithms (e.g., Nagle's algorithm {{?RFC0896}}) to datagrams.

 # Transport Properties

 WebTransport defines common semantics for multiple protocols to allow them to